ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+### Schema version 17
+* Added Oxford Nanopore platforms, MinION and PromethION to dependency that enforces that *run_type* and *read_length* properties should not be specified for FASTQ files produced on PacBio platforms.

 ### Minor changes since schema version 16
 * *output_type* list was updated to include the enum *personalized genome assembly* and *index reads*
 * *index_of* list property was added to allow specification of FASTQ files that are linked to the index file